For links to Jordan and other countries on this website - click on the relevant country and see more links below

 - Rab Equipment and clothing for extreme conditions

-- PHD for extreme lightweight down clothing
+- PHD for extreme lightweight down clothing.
+Also see PHD on The Jordan Trail

 The following publish books to which nomads have contributed.
 We also include a link to Echoes of a Dream by a good friend of ours: